 This is how the Jaya Parvati Vrat originated.
 During the Vrat one cannot eat any food with salt.
 No wheat products or vegetables are allowed either.
 It is believed that Jaya Parvati Vrat brings happiness to a family and a good husband for the girl doing the fast.

 A full puja is done at the Mataji temple on the final day to break the fast and a full meal with salt and wheat can then be taken.
-On the 6th day after taking bath the Javara are taken from the pot and planted in the garden.
+On the 6th day after taking a bath, the Javara is taken from the pot and planted in the garden.

 Ganesha advises you to recite the following mantra of Goddess Parvati.
 This will bring happiness and prosperity to you.

-II OM AIM HRIM KLIM CHAMUNDAYEI VICHHE IIWith Ganesha's Grace,
+II OM AIM HRIM KLIM CHAMUNDAYEI VICHHE II